-Caramelized onions are the absolute best.
+The first step is making the caramelized onions.
 They take about 25 minutes to make, but they’re completely worth it (I promise!)
 You can get those going in a pan, and then prepare the rest of the meal while those are cooking.
-Onions are placed into a skillet with a little bit of olive oil, and then they are left to saute over medium heat until they begin to soften up.
+Onions are placed into a skillet with a little bit of olive oil, and then they are left to sauté over medium heat until they begin to soften up.
 Then you’ll add a tiny bit of sugar and salt and continue to cook until they are browned and caramelized.
 They just need stirring every so often.

 While your onions are cooking, you can get to work on the garlic toasts.
 Baguette slices are topped with garlic butter and toasted in the oven broiler.
 That’s it!

 Next you’ll cook the pork.
-The already marinated pork tenderloin has a ton of flavor, so you don’t need to add any additional flavor to it at all.
-It’s simply cut into medallions and sauteed in a little bit of oil until browned on both sides.
-It cooks up very quickly since you’re cutting the pork into smaller pieces.
+It’s simply cut into medallions. pounded out, and then sprinkled with onion powder, garlic powder, salt and pepper.
+Then it’s sautéed in a little bit of oil until browned on both sides.
+It cooks up very quickly since you’re pounding the pork into thin cutlets.

 To finish up the dish, the caramelized onions are spooned on top of the cooked pork.

 Swiss cheese is sprinkled on top with some thyme leaves too.
 The lid is placed onto the skillet at this point- giving the cheese a chance to melt.
-That’s all you do to prepare this meal.
+That’s all you do to prepare French Onion Pork.
 It’s such an easy dinner recipe, and it’s full of fabulous flavors.

 To serve, plate a couple of pork medallions topped with that melted cheese.
 Add the garlic toast, and you’re good to go.
-It’s an impressive dinner!
+It’s an impressive dinner- enjoy!

 - Slow Cooked Swiss Pork